appventure-nush/HospitalApp/assets/info.md

 **Sidebar icon:** View *content page.* This allows all contents to be viewed.

 **Kilogram icon in top bar:** Calculate *mass-dependent drug dosages* via entering patient weight.
-This will be *enabled until the user disables it.*
+This is *disabled by default*, and *stays enabled for a particular session until the user disables it.*

-**Search icon in top bar:** Allows user to *search* one chapter or the entire manual for a key term.
-The "search entire manual" switch determines if the *entire manual* is searched, or only *one chapter*.
+**Search icon in top bar:** Allows user to *search* for a specific text.

 **Zoom pop-up button:** Sets the *font size* of the manual.